Click below to hear from some of our past and current MSc students

 It is difficult to imagine a more vibrant and exciting place to be a student than in London.
 The picturesque Charterhouse Square campus is ideally placed for exploring the city, with underground and bus routes located nearby to roam further afield.

-Barts and The London School of Medicine and Dentistry brings together two venerable teaching institutions: St Bartholomew's Hospital, which dates back to 1123, and The London Hospital Medical College, which was the first medical school in England and Wales, founded in 1785.
+The Faculty of Medicine and Dentistry brings together two venerable teaching institutions: St Bartholomew's Hospital, which dates back to 1123, and The London Hospital Medical College, which was the first medical school in England and Wales, founded in 1785.

 Find out more about our MSc programmes and have the opportunity to ask the Programme Directors questions at our Virtual Open Events.
 Please sign up using the mailing list to be notified of upcoming virtual open events.